 Do you wear baggy clothing to hide your body?

-If you answered yes to one or more questions, it’s likely that you have body insecurity and may want to consider talking to a therapist before your issues around your body escalate.
+If you answered yes to one or more questions, it’s likely that you have body insecurity (or body image disturbance) and may want to consider talking to a therapist before your issues around your body escalate.

-5 ways to improve and deal with body insecurity?
+5 ways to improve body insecurity and poor body image

-Body insecurity can negatively affect physical and mental health.
-(3) Furthermore, having body security is associated with better self-esteem, improved self-acceptance, and a healthy outlook and behaviors.
+Body insecurity can negatively affect physical and mental health.2 Furthermore, having body security is associated with better self-esteem, improved self-acceptance, and a healthy outlook and behaviors.

-Write a list of ten things you like about yourself that aren’t related to your size or how you look and read the list often.
-It will remind you of the value you have and that beauty is only skin deep.
+Write a list of ten things you like about yourself that aren’t related to your size or how you look, and read the list often.
+It will remind you of your value and that beauty is only skin-deep.

-It can be helpful to challenge the voices in your head that tell you that your body isn’t good enough or you would be happier if you looked different.
-Using positive affirmations is helpful for some people, while for others, journaling about these difficult thoughts can make them less oppressive.
+It can be helpful to challenge the voices in your head that tell you that your body isn’t good enough or that you would be happier if you looked different.
+Using positive affirmations is helpful for some people with body dissatisfaction, while for others, journaling about these difficult thoughts can make them less oppressive.

-Offering yourself caring and pleasurable activities, like having a relaxing bubble bath, taking time for yourself to read a book for a while, or eating delicious foods, can also be part of building a more positive relationship with yourself and your body.
+Offering yourself caring, pleasurable activities, such as a relaxing bubble bath, taking time to read a book, or enjoying delicious food, can also help build a more positive relationship with yourself and your body.

 What you see on social media is rarely real.
 Many images presented online are unrealistic and represent a minority of the population.
 If an advertising image, slogan, or campaign makes you feel bad about yourself, unfollow that brand or account.

-Focus on wearing clothes and make-up that make you feel comfortable instead of trying to follow every trend or emulate the body type of models or influences.
+Focus on wearing clothing and makeup that make you feel comfortable, rather than trying to follow every trend or emulate the body type of models or influencers.

-If you’re not getting the hoped-for results from self-help methods for improving body insecurity, there are also effective treatments available.(6)
+If you’re not getting the hoped-for results from self-help methods for improving body insecurity, there are also effective treatments available.5

-Research consistently shows that cognitive behavior therapy (CBT), a kind of talk therapy, is effective in improving body image.
-(1) During CBT, your therapist will help you identify disordered thinking patterns and reframe your thoughts so they are more accurate and kinder.
+Research consistently shows that cognitive behavioral therapy (CBT), a kind of talk therapy, is effective in improving body image.1 During CBT, your therapist will help you identify disordered thinking patterns and reframe your thoughts so they are more accurate and kinder.

 You might also learn relaxation techniques to combat the stress and anxiety that often accompany a negative body image.

-A licensed therapist can work with you to discover the underlying causes and triggers for your body insecurity.
+A licensed therapist can work with you to discover the underlying causes and triggers for your body insecurity and any body image issues.
 Talking with someone about the experiences that have shaped your body image may help you change your misguided beliefs about your body.

 Psychotherapy provides a safe space to talk about your thoughts without the fear of judgment.
 Plus, a therapist can educate you about the negative consequences a poor body image can have on your physical and mental health, and help implement effective changes.